KarsvdBerg/ImagingProject/Main Project/Theory Janneke.md

 - Since the image of melanoma cancer has no distinct feature, therefore, deep layer CNN cannot perform well for melanoma cancer detection due to overfitting problem.
 This problem arises when the model is trained too well.
 Consequently, it starts to have deleterious effect on the results.
 It is suggested that CNN architecture is more suitable for identifying texture-based images and it can avoid overfitting problems.
--we have used single convolution layer since there are few features to be learned, hence it can reduce the complexity of the CNN and avoid overfitting problem.
+- we have used single convolution layer since there are few features to be learned, hence it can reduce the complexity of the CNN and avoid overfitting problem.
--after that they used 3 fully connected layers
+- after that they used 3 fully connected layers

 paper: https://link.springer.com/chapter/10.1007/978-3-319-60964-5_23
--uses a pre trained CNN architecture , because is saves time and money and it handy if you don't have a large database
+- uses a pre trained CNN architecture , because is saves time and money and it handy if you don't have a large database
 - they use AlexNet, pretrained CNN architectures with architecture:
  Data, conv1, max pooling 1, conv2, max pooling2, conv3, conv4, conv5, max pooling 3, fully connected 1, fully connected 2, fully connected 3